Patrick Wisdom Player Props: Cubs vs. Mariners

 Patrick Wisdom At The Plate

-- Wisdom has eight hits, which is tops among Chicago hitters this season, while batting .276 with five extra-base hits.
+- Wisdom leads Chicago in total hits (eight) this season while batting .250 with five extra-base hits.

-- Among the qualifying hitters in MLB action, his batting average ranks 88th, his on-base percentage ranks 118th, and he is 16th in the league in slugging.
+- He ranks 108th in batting average, 103rd in on base percentage, and 29th in slugging among qualified hitters in baseball.

-- In four of eight games this season (50.0%) Wisdom has had a hit, and in three of those games he had more than one (37.5%).
+- In 44.4% of his games this year (four of nine), Wisdom has picked up at least one hit, and in three of those games (33.3%) he recorded at least two.

-- He has homered in two of eight games played this season, and in 9.7% of his plate appearances.
+- He has hit a long ball in two of nine games played this year, and in 8.3% of his plate appearances.

-- In three games this season (37.5%), Wisdom has picked up an RBI, including two games with multiple runs batted in.
+- Wisdom has driven in a run in three games this season (33.3%), including two games with multiple runs batted in.

-- He has scored in four games this year (50.0%), including multiple runs in three games.
+- He has scored in 55.6% of his games this season, with more than one run scored in 33.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.